codeigniter4/translations/README.rst

 Each language is maintained by a community member, per the table below:

 ========  ===============  ===========  =================  =========================
-Locale    Language         Status       User               Maintainer
+Locale    Language         As of        User               Maintainer
 ========  ===============  ===========  =================  =========================
-en        English          4.0.0        n/a                CI team
-id        Indonesian       4.0.0        ridho1991          Mutasim Ridlo
+ar        Arabic           4.0.0        daif               Daif Alotaibi en        English          4.0.0        n/a                CI team id        Indonesian       4.0.0        ridho1991          Mutasim Ridlo
 ========  ===============  ===========  =================  =========================